Calcitonin: 7 things you should know

 - Do not shake the bottle.
 When self-administering the nasal spray, keep your head in an upright position and firmly depress the pump.
 You do not need to breathe in or inhale while you are giving your dose and you may not feel the spray inside your nose.
 Use a different nostril to spray your medicine into each day.
 Even if some spray drips out of your nose, you will still be receiving the correct dose.
 Each spray delivers 0.09mL (200 USP calcitonin salmon units) per actuation.

 - Wipe the tip of the nose spray pump with a clean damp cloth once or twice a week.
-The 2mL bottle should be discarded after 14 doses and the 3.7mL bottle after 30 doses, even if they do not look completely empty.
+The 2mL bottle should be discarded after 14 doses and the 3.7mL bottle after 30 doses, even if they do not look empty.

 - Your doctor will talk to you about taking calcium and vitamin D with calcitonin nasal spray.
 Follow his/her recommendations and maintain good dietary levels of calcium and vitamin D.